dsw7/Horologion/README.md

 | `{t_s}` | $t_s$ |

 This output can be interpreted as: "At time `t_c`, the commands under the `[Commands]` tree will be executed."

-## Limitations of this software
-This software manipulates the `sysfs` pseudofilesystem which requires elevated privileges.
-Additionally, this software runs processes via `popen` system calls.
-It is recommended to limit root access to any machine running this software in addition to ensuring that `/etc/horolog.ini` is only root-writeable.